(c) 2024 PillSync.com

 • Missed doses:

-• For the healing or maintenance of healed erosive esophagitis: If a dose is missed, administer VOQUEZNA as soon as possible within 12 hours after the missed dose.
+• For the healing or maintenance of healed erosive esophagitis, or the relief of heartburn associated with non-erosive gastroesophageal reflux disease: If a dose is missed, administer VOQUEZNA as soon as possible within 12 hours after the missed dose.
 If more than 12 hours have passed, skip the missed dose and administer the next dose at the regularly scheduled time.

 • For the treatment of H. pylori infection: If a dose is missed, administer VOQUEZNA as soon as possible within 4 hours after the missed dose.
 If more than 4 hours have passed, skip the missed dose and administer the next dose at the regularly scheduled time.
 Continue the normal dosing schedule until the treatment is completed.